Officers, N.C.O.s and Men of the 1st Battalion, Buried in Bethune Town Cemetery

 Grave: 1.C.5.
 Died of wounds: 23rd October 1914 Age: 31

-Personal: Harry Bedda was born in Audley, Staffordshire, in December quarter 1883, the oldest child of Frederick (Coal miner) and Hannah (née Eardley) Bedda of Old Road, Audley.
-His younger siblings were Frederick (see below), Ernest (see below), Albert, Florence, Francis and George.
-(1901 Census: RG 13/2582)
+Personal: Harry Bedda was born at Diglake Street, Audley, Staffordshire, in the December quarter 1883, the oldest son of Frederick (Coal miner) and Hannah (née Eardley) Bedda.

 The 1911 Census (RG 14/16432) shows the family living at 87 Chapel Street, Bignall End, Newcastle, Staffordshire.
 (Name spelled: BEDDER) Harry is working as a ‘Coal miner hewer‘, as are his brothers, except George (see below).